This page contains specific transportation-related information pertaining to:

 The link shown below will take you to online self-help tools to assist with compliance:

-- Large Passenger Van Training – Additional requirements for drivers that plan to use 12-passenger vans on behalf of the University.
-Use of 15-passenger vans is prohibited by the University.
+- There are additional requirements for drivers that plan to use 12-passenger vans on behalf of the University.
+This information is available at Large Passenger Van Training.
+Use of 15-passenger vans is prohibited by the University and state.

 Other Transportation Topics